 - Fresh mozzarella

 - Fresh basil leaves – dried basil just doesn’t have the same fresh flavour!

-Cut the pastry into a circle and place in the bottom of the dish.
+Cut the pastry into a circle and place it at the bottom of the dish.
 Mark a 1.5-2cm border using a knife.
 Using a pastry brush, brush the melted butter on and around the border.

-The onion layer of the tomato tart is super simple to make.
+The onion layer of the rustic tomato tart is super simple to make.

 Chop up the onion and soften in a saucepan with a little knob of butter.
 Once the onion has started to become translucent, add the finely chopped clove of garlic, a few slices of red chilli and the fresh basil leaves.

 Once all ingredients have become soft, remove from the heat and allow to cool slightly.
 Add the onion mix to the puff pastry tart base before adding the fresh tomatoes.